Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 ![The Avoidance section of the NavigationAgent3D](./avoidance_menu.png#center)

 The `Radius` setting here is separate from the one we set on the `NavigationMesh` earlier.
 This radius doesn't affect pathfinding in any way whatsoever.
-This is only used to figure out how quickly other agents should move away *from us*.
-If you increase this, the agents will spread out more, but they'll also generally move more slowly as they have to work around each other.
+This is only used to figure out at what distance other agents should move away *from us*.
+If you increase this, the agents will spread out more.
+Keep in mind that they'll also generally traverse a scene slower too, as they have to move around each other in addition to the scene.

 Another important option on this menu is `Max Speed`.
-This is the maximum speed that the agent will move at.
-Even if you set `Speed` in your agent's script to be higher than this, the agent will never move faster than this speed.
+This is the maximum speed that the agent will move at; when you pass in a velocity to the agent, it will be capped to this speed.
+Even if you pass in a higher velocity by increasing `Speed` in your agent's script, the agent will never move faster than this speed.

 In effect, you now have *two* places you need to manage this agent's speed.
 This can be confusing, so I recommend setting `Max Speed` to be the same as `Speed` in your agent's script, or finding some other way to keep them in sync.

 The other settings in this menu are outside the scope of this tutorial, but feel free to play around with them and see what they do.
 There are tooltip descriptions on the labels which are pretty helpful for figuring out what they control.

-> **Important**: Make sure that `Avoidance Layers` has at least one layer checked, and also make sure `Avoidance Mask` has that same layer checked.
+> **Important**: Make sure that `Avoidance Layers` has at least one layer selected, and also make sure `Avoidance Mask` has that same layer selected.
 This is what tells the agents to avoid each other.

 Now let's update our code to have `NavigationAgent3D` provide our velocity.

 Remove the following in `_PhysicsProcess`:

 ```cs
     Velocity = velocity;